An Approximation Algorithm for Monotone Submodular Cost Allocation: Convex program based on the Lov a sz extension

 \section{Convex program based on the Lov\'{a}sz extension}

-In this section, we show that \textsc{LP-Rel} is equivalent to the convex program relaxation of \textsc{MSCA} introduced by Chekuri and Ene \cite{chekuri2011icalp}.
+In this section, we show that \textsc{(LP)} is equivalent to the convex program relaxation of \textsc{MSCA} introduced by Chekuri and Ene \cite{chekuri2011icalp}.
 Let $N:=\{1,\ldots,n\}$.
 Let $f_i:2^N\to \mathbb{R}$ be a submodular function with $f_i(\emptyset)=0$ for each $i\in [k]$.
-Recall that \textsc{LP-Rel} is defined as follows:
+Recall that \textsc{(LP)} is defined as follows:

 For a set function $f:2^N\to \mathbb{R}$ with $f(\emptyset)=0$, the Lov\'{a}sz extension $\hat{f}:[0,1]^n\to \mathbb{R}$ of $f$ is defined as follows: Take any $x\in [0,1]^n$.
 Relabel the elements in $N$ so that $x_1\ge x_2\ge \cdots \ge x_n$.
 For convenience, let $x_{n+1}:=0$.
 Let $S_i:=\{1,2,\ldots,i\}$ for each $i\in [n]$.
 The value of $\hat{f}(x)$ is defined as follows: